 A friend suggested a sleepover, but I feel he is too young for that.
-We live a rural area too so if a little one got upset, it takes a while to travel here.
-He loves the outdoors (deer, ATV's, etc) and he loves Army men, go figure!
+We live in a rural area too, so if a little one got upset, it takes a while to travel here.
+He loves the outdoors (deer, ATV's, etc.) and he loves Army men, go figure!
 I am alone on this project as I have no friends here to help me out.
-The last party was a disaster, the parents did not watch their children and I was all alone trying to wrangle 15 little ones ages 3-4.
+The last party was a disaster, the parents did not watch their children and I was all alone trying to wrangle 15 little ones, ages 3-4.
 Not fun, I couldn't enjoy my son.

 Any ideas, suggestions, comments would be helpful.
 His birthday is Jan.
 27th!

 My son just turned 7, so I am just barely ahead of you.
 We just moved to our area nine months ago.
 You could try to find camouflage decorations or just go with dark green and light green.
 For the cake I would just ice a cake with chocolate icing and use green sprinkles and put army men on it.
 If you can find the chocolate rocks you can make a big 6 on the cake.
 Kids that are that age still love basic games like pin the tail on the donkey.
 You could pin the helmet on the soldier, hot potato (pass a GI Joe action figure), or find the hand grenade.
 Have balloons all over the floor and put a note inside one that says "BOOM".
 The one who steps on it wins.
 You should be able to find army men packs at the dollar store.
 They would make good goody-bags.
 If you have access to a large room, I would invite the whole class.
 That age has easily hurt feelings.
 Good luck!
 (01/04/2005)